bhstark2/latency/report.md

 used, all the packets that are not lost also need to have their time to be played out, so they can be played with the correct timing for the packets that were retransmitted.
-The key thing to note here is that a 10 ms increase in network latency can cause a 30 ms increase in “glass to glass” delay.
+The key thing to note here is that a 10 ms increase in network latency can cause a 30 ms increase in glass-to-glass delay.

 ### Quality of Experience

-For Internet voice and video conferencing and calling systems, the network latency is often the major factor causing large “glass to glass” delay.
+For Internet voice and video conferencing and calling systems, the network latency is often the major factor causing large glass-to-glass delay.
 The network latency contributes to the delay, but other aspects of the network also contribute.
 Packet loss rates and the grouping of packet loss have a large impact on the